Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Single-Criterion Pairwise Comparison Problem

-We now incorporate the above constraints into problem \eqref{P-minx_maxijcijlogxixj} to formulate the following problem of constrained log-Chebyshev approximation.
+We incorporate the constraints into \eqref{P-minx_maxijcijlogxixj} to formulate the following problem of constrained log-Chebyshev approximation.
 Given a positive $(n\times n)$-matrix $\bm{C}=(c_{ij})$ of pairwise comparisons and nonnegative $(n\times n)$-matrix $\bm{B}=(b_{ij})$ of constraints, the problem is to find positive $n$-vectors $\bm{x}=(x_{j})$ that achieve

 Note that multiplying all components of the vector $\bm{x}$ by a common positive factor does not change both objective function and inequality constraints in problem \eqref{P-minx_maxijcijxixj-maxjbijxjleqxi}, and hence the solutions of the problem are scale-invariant.